Precision Cancer Medicine: The Future of Cancer Treatment is Now

 Q: Are there specific cancer types for which the role of genomic testing is especially significant?

 A: Genomic testing is developing at a rapid pace.
-Established testing is particularly advanced in colon, lung and breast cancer where several precision cancer medicines have already been developed.
+Established testing is particularly advanced in all blood cancers and leukemia as well as colon, lung and breast cancer where several precision cancer medicines have already been developed.
 Genomic testing is also increasingly playing an important role in individuals with rare cancers, cancer of unknown primary and those with widely metastatic disease.

 Undergoing genomic testing that looks at expression across a wide variety of genes may identify certain genes that could potentially be a target for therapy that is otherwise not considered.
 A change to a precision cancer medicine would have the potential to markedly improve survival.

 Further Reading and Other Resources

 Reference: National Cancer Institute Dictionary of Cancer Terms, s.v. “biopsy,” accessed September 28, 2016, www.cancer.gov/publications/dictionaries/cancer-terms?cdrid=45164.